Gratisversand in ganz Deutschland!

 Mehr zum Buch

-A major fraction of today's bulk chemicals, polymers, pharmaceuticals and food additives are ultimately won from fossil oil.
-When it comes to the search for new technologies to create chemicals from biomass, lignin plays a major role.
-It consists mainly of aromatic subunits and is the only large-scale renewable source for aromatic compounds.
-In order to access the lignin fraction of wood, fractionation technologies have to be applied.
-The solvent that dissolves lignin during fractionation is seldom suited for a subsequent treatment of the lignin.
-Thus, lignin needs to be transferred from the fractionation liquid into a solvent suited for depolymerization.
-To this end a promising liquid/liquid extraction to realize this solvent exchange was developed.
-Once lignin is dissolved in the valorization medium, it can be electrochemically depolymerized by oxidation.
-To this end, the electrochemical depolymerization of lignin was investigated in terms of the fundamental interrelation between selected process parameters and several physico-chemical properties of lignin and its depolymerization products.
-In order to intensify this process, the use of different three-dimensional electrodes in an electrochemical membrane reactor for the continuous depolymerization of lignin was shown.
-To prevent depolymerization products from overreacting, the electrochemical reaction was combined with a membrane separation.
-The combined application of electrochemical principles, alkaline solvents and membrane technology in the form of electrochemical membrane reactors enabled the generation of low-molecular-weight compounds from lignin.
+A significant portion of today's bulk chemicals, polymers, pharmaceuticals, and food additives is derived from fossil oil.
+In the quest for new technologies to produce chemicals from biomass, lignin is crucial due to its composition of aromatic subunits and its status as the only large-scale renewable source of aromatic compounds.
+To access lignin from wood, fractionation technologies are necessary.
+However, the solvent used for dissolving lignin during fractionation is often unsuitable for subsequent treatment, necessitating a transfer to a more appropriate solvent for depolymerization.
+A promising liquid/liquid extraction method was developed for this solvent exchange.
+Once dissolved in the valorization medium, lignin can undergo electrochemical depolymerization through oxidation.
+The study explored the relationship between various process parameters and the physico-chemical properties of lignin and its depolymerization products.
+To enhance this process, different three-dimensional electrodes were utilized in an electrochemical membrane reactor for continuous lignin depolymerization.
+To prevent overreaction of depolymerization products, the electrochemical reaction was paired with membrane separation.
+This combination of electrochemical methods, alkaline solvents, and membrane technology in electrochemical membrane reactors facilitated the generation of low-molecular-weight compounds from lignin.

 2017